BOUND/FRAYED

 Oliver Thomason was recruited by Community Integrated Care during the pandemic and has taken on the role of Sports Inclusion Assistant.
 His role is to mentor and encourage others to engage in activity programmes.
 He was also named as the Inclusion Ambassador at the Rugby League World Cup in 2021, as his brother Craig states "Oliver is a very inspirational young man, It's something that has driven him for a while as he has always wanted a job.
 He has always wanted a relationship, he loves playing sport, he likes going to the pub with his mates.
 Things like that, that we take a little bit for granted."

-“Many times I was walking long roads with not a soul, not anyone in sight.
+“Many times I was walking along roads with not a soul, not anyone in sight.
 So a lot of that sort of solitude and a lot of reflection on what was going on.
 But at the same time I was quite isolated in a bubble myself.
 I think that was kind of the emotional aspect of the lockdown and that was my enduring feeling about it really.
 I know it sounds daft this but when you were making these walks it’s quite a long way from where I live, from Huyton it’s a two and a half hour walk.
 I’d really appreciate that walk at times but I’d only ever hear two sounds.
 One would be birdsong and the other one would be sirens.
 And I heard those two sounds constantly.
 It was like a soundtrack to a walk and I was really profoundly affected by that, the two sounds together.
 That’s all you’d hear, you wouldn’t hear cars going past.
 You wouldn’t hear anything, the roads would be empty but I could always hear a siren.”

 “One of our ladies who lived here passed away during it all and that was very hard.
 And hard to make the residents understand and also to get your own head around.
 That there was actually a death in your service.
 She did have underlying health issues which obviously didn't help, but to lose someone that you supported for 11 years was very, very hard.
 I had worked with her for 11 years but she had lived in this house since 2003 and all the ladies obviously knew her really well.
 It's not just a house as we are really close and trying to support the other ladies when there's been a death was really difficult.”